Outbreak Investigations: Response

 What should I do if I think food made me sick?

-If you think you have a foodborne illness, see a health care provider for treatment.
-Your health care provider can test you and if the tests show you have a reportable foodborne illness, your state or local public health officials should be notified.
-If you suspect an FSIS-regulated meat, poultry, or egg product made you sick, see the Report a Problem with Food page for information on how to notify FSIS.
+If you think you have a foodborne illness, see a healthcare provider for treatment.
+Your healthcare provider can test you, and if the tests show you have a foodborne illness that needs to be reported to the state or local public health officials, your health care provider will take care of it.
+If you suspect a meat, poultry, or egg product made you sick, see the Report a Problem with Food page for information on how to notify FSIS.

 Why is FSIS posting this information?